Selective031/RazorBoard/README.md

 - 1 chassi
 - 1 or 2 front wheels
 - 2 charging pins
-- cables/connectors
+- Cables/connectors
-- patience
+- Patience
-- 100 beers
+- 100 beers or 50 Whiskeys (or was it 100 Whiskeys and 50 beers.. don´t remember...)
+- Soldering Iron
+- a wife/husband/girlfriend/boyfriend who understands the importance of making your own robot
-- curiosity
+- Curiosity
-- some technical skills
+- Some technical/mechanical skills
 - a "DIY Robot Lawn Mower" group on facebook :)

 # THERE IS NO PROTECTION FOR REVERSED POLARITY - DOUBLE CHECK, TRIPPLE CHECK BEFORE POWERING ON!!!